rebelsky/csc207b/_exams/exam02.md

 set of steps, but they will be of similar cost.
 (In that case, we will also have to traverse a bit further, but only along one path.)

+_Speaking of that, how do we remove an interior node in the tree?_

+> Do what we did in the remove method on the lab.
+(Either (a) put the right subtree at the right end of the left subtree, (b) put the left subtree at the left end of the right subtree; (c) promote the rightmost value in the left subtree; or (d) promote the leftmost value in the right subtree.)

 ### Problem 2

 _Do I have to deal with concurrent modifications in this problem?_